jemus42/attrakttv/README.md

 Note that currently the SQLite database is ephemeral.
 You can use `docker-compose` with the included `docker-compose.yml` which will put the database in a volume called `trakt_db`.
-I’m still figuring out what to do with that.
-Not that the database isn’t easily recreatable (and would ideally need regular updating of outdated data anyway), but still.
+This is mapped to a local volume you have to define via environment variable set in `.env`, so `cp .env-sample .env` and plug in your desired path (which **must exist**).

 ## Code of Conduct